usaid-cs/yesterday-i-learned/android.md

 ## [Android Guides](https://github.com/codepath/android_guides/wiki)

+- `adb shell pm grant net.dinglisch.android.taskerm android.permission.WRITE_SECURE_SETTINGS`
+- On /r/Android: "This sub has continually been one of the most negative cesspools I've seen.
+It's just constant bitching and complaining about everything and nothing.
+No device is good enough for you, no amount of features is good enough for you, no price is good for you.
+I can't even remember a time I saw people comment positively on a post on here.
+It's like [r/incels](https://www.reddit.com/r/incels) if you replaced women with cellphones." - [/u/FuzzelFox](https://www.reddit.com/r/Android/comments/gwcwk0/update_new_explanation_google_response_this/fsugzx6/).
+- A powered-on OLED panel can take [1.8W to power full brightness](http://www.displaymate.com/Galaxy_S10_ShootOut_1S.htm#Display_Power)
+- If you place on a wireless charging mat a phone that is already charging with USB, wireless charging takes precedence.
+- Unless otherwise specified, [power always go through the battery first](https://www.reddit.com/r/Android/comments/gstgg2/the_sony_xperia_1_ii_has_a_neat_gaming_feature/), not directly from DC to motherboard.
+This means every device that does not advertise such a thing will have battery degrade every time you use it while charging.
+- The first step to enable [wireless ADB](https://android.jlelse.eu/quick-tip-lose-the-cables-use-wireless-adb-8641f4856ed8) is to connect your device via USB.
+- [TCL](https://en.wikipedia.org/wiki/TCL_Corporation) ("partially state-owned") stands for "Telephone Communication Limited" so they supposedly should make [phones under its own brand](https://www.tclusa.com/products/mobile/tcl-10-pro).
 - ".seb" files are Solid Explorer Backups.
 - The OnePlus 3 used the [SEC 610 KLUCG5J1CB-BOB1](https://www.slashgear.com/oneplus-3-teardown-part-ii-whats-inside-28446199/) UFS 2.0 chip from Samsung.
 - [Samsung devices don't have fastboot??](https://www.xda-developers.com/exynos-samsung-galaxy-s10-s10e-s10plus-kernel-sources/)